 This method is common when you want to consolidate debt, get rid of it and at a lower rate than credit cards.
 These loans are normally a personal loan, which means you won’t have to put up collateral, however a credit check is required.
 Before applying check out your credit score to determine if this will be the best option for you.

 Holiday debt is never fun, especially when it follows you all the way into the New Year.
-Start thinking about how you can get rid of it as easily as possible now, so that it doesn't follow you months into 2019.
+Start thinking about how you can get rid of it as easily as possible now, so that it doesn't follow you months into the new year.